Dr Richard Edlin

 - To have students spend time engaging in collaborative work and participating in project-based instruction.

-- For students to be better able to direct their own learning and readily engage in problem-solving and critical thinking.
+- For students to be enabled to direct their own learning and readily engage in problem-solving and critical thinking.

-- To have laptops lead to more student writing, and writing of a higher quality.
+- To have ICT devices lead to more student writing and writing of a higher quality.

 - To increase access to information while improving research and analytical skills.